-57. Where Members or Member Firms admit some or all of the facts of a case, it is appropriate that any Fine and/or other sanction that might otherwise be imposed should be adjusted to reflect the extent, significance and timing of those admissions.
+58. Where Members admit some or all of the facts of a case, it is appropriate that any Fine and/or other sanction that might otherwise be imposed should be adjusted to reflect the extent, significance and timing of those admissions.